Last updated 22 November 2018

-Dyson’s V7 cordless vacuum is the most recent addition to its cordless range.
-It sits between the V6 and V8 cordless ranges, and offers a compromise between the two.
-It has some of the features we loved on the new V8 range, such as the dirt ejector mechanism, but Dyson claims that it also has 75% more power than the older V6 vacuums.
+Dyson’s V7 cordless vacuums sit between the older V6 and V8 cordless ranges, and offers a compromise between the two.
+The V7 models have some of the features we love on the V8 range, such as the dirt ejector mechanism, but Dyson claims that they also have 75% more power than the older V6 vacuums.

-There are three variants of the new Dyson vacuum: the V7 Total Clean (£350), the V7 Animal (£300) and the V7 Motorhead (£370).
+There are three variants of the Dyson V7 vacuum: the V7 Total Clean, the V7 Animal and the V7 Motorhead.
 The only difference between them is that the V7 Animal comes with an additional motorised tool suitable for homes with pets, while the V7 Total Clean also has Dyson’s ‘Fluffy’ soft roller head designed for better pick-up on hard floors.

-If you were hoping that the new range might offer more affordable options, try our cordless vacuum cleaner reviews, as we’ve found some brilliant cordless models for less than £200.
+- For alternatives and more affordable options, try our cordless vacuum cleaner reviews, as we’ve found some brilliant cordless models for less than £250.

 Dyson V7 vs Dyson V6 battery life